Linux commands every user should master

 it.
 There isn't anything more than that to it, yet I use it multiple times

-command is different from that packaged with zsh
+the bash time command is different from that packaged with zsh.

 Search through files, content, outputs, basically anything: grep